What is an ‘essential’ business anyway? A cheat sheet for getting through the COVID-19 pandemic

 - Michaels: The arts and crafts chain sent a memo to employees, obtained by Business Insider, stating that its stores are “fundamental” for people “looking to take their minds off a stressful reality,” and that it’s “essential” that workers be “here for the makers.”

-- GameStop: According to the Boston Globe, the video game retailer asked employees in Massachusetts to staff its stores despite state orders, and emailed a set of instructions on how to pass customers their purchases: “Lightly (you want to be able to get it off easily) tape a Game Stop plastic bag over your hand and arm.
+- GameStop: As revealed by the Boston Globe, the video game retailer asked employees in Massachusetts to staff its stores despite state orders, and emailed a set of instructions on how to pass customers their purchases: “Lightly (you want to be able to get it off easily) tape a Game Stop plastic bag over your hand and arm.
 Do not open the door all the way—keep the glass between you and the guest’s face—just reach out your arm.”

 Most of these companies have since shut down under pressure from state officials.